 At St. Hild’s Church of England School we aim to provide all of our pupils with a world class education in a Christian context.

 We expect to find God at work in our school.

-- Teaching and learning strategies allow every pupil to access the curriculum, regardless of ability, prior attainment or learning style.
+Teaching, learning and assessment strategies allow every pupil to access the curriculum regardless of ability or prior attainment.

-- Assessment for learning is fundamental in our approach to teaching and learning.
+Assessment for learning is fundamental in our approach to teaching, learning and assessment.